 Are you a project manager leading a team on a project?
 Have you thought of the diversity of your team and how to include them in the decision making?
-Diversity is often not covered in any typical project management course.
+Diversity is often not covered in typical project management courses.
 We explain in this article the meaning of diversity and inclusion, how it all started, the benefits of it and features from guests who are in the field.

 What is diversity and inclusion?